Verdenroz/finance-query/README.md

 There are two workflows that will automatically deploy to render and AWS, but they will require repository secrets for `AWS_SECRET_ID`, `AWS_SECRET_KEY`, and `RENDER_DEPLOY_HOOK_URL`.
 Quite frankly, render is easier to work with since it enables the websockets, but will require the paid Starter Plan as this API requires extensive memory.
 If you are tight on cash, consider Lambda.

-An x-api-key header must be added to all requests.
-The demo key is **FinanceQueryDemoAWSHT** (2000 requests/day).
+An `x-api-key` header can be added if you have enabled security and rate limiting.
+If a key is not provided, or an invalid key is used, a rate limit of 2000 requests/day is applied to the request's ip address.

 > If you are deploying this for yourself, you can create your own admin key which will not be rate limited.
 See the [.env template](.env.template).